sagar61205/Sales-forecast/README.md

 #### Insights:
 <ul>
-<li>Seasonality is present in the top 3 individual supplier.
+<li>Seasonality is present in the top 3 individual supplier.</li>
-<li>Sales-margin(%) is stable across time but again, long-term trends vary.
+<li>Sales-margin(%) is stable across time but again, long-term trends vary.</li>
-<li>Sales-margin(%) has also changed over time, and appears to have become more variable month to month in the past couple years.
+<li>Sales-margin(%) has also changed over time, and appears to have become more variable month to month in the past couple years.</li>
 </ul>

 #### Interactive plot: